29 November 2024

 Woman and DR

-Meanwhile, more than a decade of falling or ultra-low interest rates prompts questions over the investment vehicles most likely to generate decent returns to sustain their lifestyles.
-That said, research* has found that the Silent Generation, those older than 74, feel particularly lucky with their cash.
+There are questions over the investment vehicles most likely to generate decent returns to sustain their lifestyles.
+That said, many among the Silent Generation feel particularly lucky with their cash.

 Traditionals Big Numbers